Will I Pay Less Tax If I Am A Limited Company?

 You might be a Sole Trader wondering if you will you pay less tax if you set up a Limited Company, or you might just be starting up your business and you want to know which structure is best for your business.

-We know it can be confusing, so in this article, we will explain the differences between the two and answer the question; will I pay less tax if I’m a Limited Company?
+We know it can be confusing, so in this guide, we will explain the differences between the two and answer the question; will I pay less tax if I’m a Limited Company?

 Is your business generating more profit than you need to re-invest back into it?
 Are you ready to set up as self-employed?